KitLavis/stage-left-merch/README.md

 A number of challenges and bugs arose during development.
 These include:

 - Cloudinary media storage
     - We encountered an issue with the cloudinary uploader.
-Media files added via the Django, be that through the admin panel or from a form on the frontend, would upload to cloudinary with no issue.
+Media files added via Django, be that through the admin panel or from a form on the frontend, would upload to cloudinary with no issue.
 However, the media files stored in the development environment would not.
 This issue is ongoing.
 Our temporary fix was to move the two images from the media folder to the static folder, as from there they are accessable on the deployed site.

 - Database Migration
     - Initially the artist model was created in the products app at an earlier stage of development, so it had to later be moved to the new artists app.
 Once everything was moved over there was an issue during migration, which led to new instances of the artist model not being stored in the database.
 As there was not much information stored in the database at the time, the quickest and easiest solution was to reset the databse on ElephantSQL, delete all previous migrations from the development environment and remigrate all the finished models.